belozov/Cloudly-ParfumeStore/README.md

 1. Project Topic:
 Cloudly — an online perfume shop where users can browse, explore, and purchase various fragrances.

-2. Overview
+2. Overview:
 This project is a multi-page web application designed to present a modern perfume store experience.
 It includes dynamic product pages, a user profile and authorization system, and aesthetic visuals powered by the Pexels API.

-3. Technologies Used
+3. Technologies Used:
 Frontend: HTML, CSS, JavaScript

 API: Pexels API